 The origin of Coastal Disjunct species in the Clearwater can be explained by the geological history of our region.
 The Bitterroot Mountains used to form the western edge of the continent, with moisture extending from the Pacific into the forests of Idaho.
 When the Cascade Mountains formed, however, they blocked the wet coastal winds from reaching (the now interior) forests.
 As a result, most of the inland temperate rainforests and many of their associated plant species disappeared, except for scattered sites in southern British Columbia, western Montana and northern Idaho.
 This helps explain the many endemic and genetically unique populations that have been documented in the Clearwater Basin.

 Another example of a Coastal Disjunct community is the Aquarius Research Natural Area which was established in 1991.
-It is two miles in length and includes the last free-flowing unroaded stretch of the N. Fork Clearwater River.
-The site is characterized by relatively warm temperatures, high precipitation and humidity.
+It is two miles in length and includes the last free-flowing, unroaded stretch of the N. Fork Clearwater.
+The site is characterized by relatively warm temperatures, high precipitation, and humidity.
 The RNA is a microcosm of mostly the lower canyons of the North Fork, Selway, St. Joe and Coeur d’Alene Rivers that also contain an extraordinary assemblage of disjunct and endemic plant and animal taxa together with unique vegetation types.
-The RNA also contains unidentified species of earthworms, terrestrial beetles and contrasting macro-invertebrate communities from tributary streams on both sides of the North Fork.
+The RNA also contains unidentified species of earthworms, terrestrial beetles, and contrasting macro-invertebrate communities from tributary streams on both sides of the North Fork.
 Such ecosystems occur nowhere else east of the Cascades.

 Click here to see pictures of the Aquarius Research Natural Area.

 Click here to learn more about Research Natural Areas.